 How would you feel if you’re judged based on things that ain’t true?
-Here are 10 popular myths about introverts that are far from truth.
+Here are 10 popular myths about introverts that are far from the truth.

 When talking about introverts, we tend to generalize them.
 Usually, they come across as socially awkward and uninteresting people.

 But contrary to popular conception, what we know about them is only the tip of the iceberg.
 They are a reservoir of unimaginable talent and creativity.
 Let’s dive deep into their minds and bust the myths that have plagued them.

-Here are 10 popular myths about introverts that are far from truth
+Here are 10 popular myths about introverts that are far from the truth

 Myth 1: They Are Arrogant

 Most people judge introverts as arrogant.
 Since people find introverts unwilling to interact most of the time, they often assume them to be self-centered.
 But that is far from truth.

 It’s not that they are arrogant, but rather selective when it comes to socializing.
 It is characteristic of an introvert to carefully choose whom to interact with.